 Since early 2009, when the genesis block of Bitcoin [1] was mined, blockchain-based systems have come a long way: Today, technically sophisticated smart contract platforms [2] offer functionality far beyond Bitcoin's original idea of creating a "peer-to-peer electronic cash system".
-Valuations of the largest networks are in the billions of USD, testifying to the large investor interest in these networks.
+Valuations of the largest networks are in the billions of USD, testifying to investors' interest in these networks.
 The recent surge of Decentralized Finance applications within the Ethereum ecosystem, and lately also on other smart contract platforms, is the final proof that the future of finance will largely be based on decentralized systems.
+But even beyond finance, there is a wide range of applications and services that will migrate to decentralized systems.
+The emergence of a vibrant market for digital art as well as the recent interest in the metaverse and the move towards Web3 applications give us a glimpse of this future.

 At the same time, we are still in the early days of this paradigm shift.
 Only a small fraction of global financial transactions happens within the crypto ecosystems.
-"Real-world" usage of cryptocurrencies remains limited and many applications built on smart contract platforms still cater mostly to niche audiences.
+"Real-world" usage of cryptocurrencies remains limited, and many applications built on smart contract platforms still cater mostly to niche audiences.